minhajul-karim/pacman/README.md

 ## Usage

-The game will start right after the page finishes loading.
+Click the `start` button to start the game.
 The yellow dot is the Pacman, the blue creatures are ghosts, the red dots are score boosters, and the blue dots are pacdots.
 Use `Right Arrow` `Up Arrow` and `Down Arrow` keys to move Mr. Pacman.
-If a ghost hits you, you are dead!
+If a ghost hits you, you are dead.
+Game over!
 Eating a pacdot will increment your score by 1.
 Score boosters, as the name suggests, boost you by adding 100 to your score.
 After eating a score booster, the ghosts become scared.
 If you collide with a scared ghost, you will get 200 bonus points!
 Click the `Restart` button to restart the game.
+If you eat all the pacdots and score boosters, congrats.
+You've won!

 <!-- CONTACT -->